 At least, that’s how church culture has made me feel.

 Jesus hasn’t, but Church Culture Has.

 Jesus didn’t say these things to me.
 People who love and care about me did.
 People who mean well, but simply reinforce the shame I feel for having to treat my mood disorder with an antipsychotic.
 People who want me to be healthy, but refuse to accept my diagnosis as something they don’t really know anything about.
-People who want me to grow in faith and health, who are proud of me and believe in me, who love me and my family.
-They said these things to me.
+People who want me to grow in faith and health, who are proud of me and believe in me, who love my family and I. They said these things to me.

 Jesus didn’t ask me what I am doing to try to get better.
 Jesus didn’t ask if my faith is good enough to be healed.
 Jesus didn’t doubt my condition or my understanding of what I go through.
 Jesus didn’t try to give me some pie-in-the-sky hope about being healed if I hold on to a bible verse as my promise from him.

 Jesus sits with me in the anxiety of starting a new medication.

 Jesus is proud of me for treating my illness, even with an antipsychotic.